How to Add Notes to a Property (Internal vs Buyer-Visible)

 - Open the portfolio.

-- Open the property you want to add note to.
+- Open the property you want to add a note to.

 - Locate the Private notes section on the property details page.